hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Who are you?
 Asked Roland finally.

-I have many names, the Crimson King is one of them, it is how I'm known here.
+I have many names, the Crimson King is one of them, it is how I'm known here, in this level of the tower.
 But my real name is Stephen, Stephen King, no pun intended.
 I'm a writer, a puppeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.